DunnCreativeSS/steem-keychain/README.md

 ## API Documentation

-The Steem Keychain extension will inject a "steem_keychain" JavaScript into all web pages opened in the browser while the extension is running.
+The Smoke Keychain extension will inject a "steem_keychain" JavaScript into all web pages opened in the browser while the extension is running.
 You can therefore check if the current user has the extension installed using the following code:

 ```
 if(window.steem_keychain) {
-    // Steem Keychain extension installed...
+    // Smoke Keychain extension installed...
 } else {
-    // Steem Keychain extension not installed...
+    // Smoke Keychain extension not installed...
 }
 ```